workfloworchestrator/orchestrator-core/docs/reference-docs/forms.md

     remote_port_shutdown: bool = True
 ```

-### Multi step form input
+#### Multi-step Form Input

-Similar to the original "list based" form `Input` elements, to do a multistep form flow yield multiple times and then combine the results at the end:
+To do a multi-step form in your workflow, you simply yield multiple times and then combine the results at the end:

 ```python
 def initial_input_form_generator(product: UUIDstr, product_name: str) -> FormGenerator: